 - Pulmonary Function Technician (PF Technician)

-There were about 10,800 jobs for Respiratory Therapy Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 10,800 jobs in the United States for Respiratory Therapy Technician.
 There is little to no growth in job opportunities for Respiratory Therapy Technician.

 The states with the most job growth for Respiratory Therapy Technician are Maryland, Texas, and Nebraska.
 Watch out if you plan on working in Maine, Illinois, or Indiana.
 These states have the worst job growth for this type of profession.